Eatme8/Health-Code-Simulator/README.md

 4) screenshot check-in success and save as 111.jpg to the same path

-5) open Server_v1.6.1_apkpure.com, start it and click the link, then click the page
+5) open SimpleHttpServer, start it and click the link, then click the page